probe-rs/probe-rs/README.md

 ## Downloading a file

 The `cargo-flash` utility can be used as a cargo subcommand to download a compiled Rust program onto a target device.
 It can also be used to download arbitrary ELF files that might come out of a C/C++ compiler.
 Have a look at [cargo-flash](https://github.com/probe-rs/cargo-flash) for more information.

+## GDB

+We provide a GDB stub you can use until [Microsoft DAP](https://code.visualstudio.com/blogs/2018/08/07/debug-adapter-protocol-website) support is fully implemented.
+You can find it [here](https://github.com/probe-rs/probe-rs/tree/master/gdb-server) and you can also use it from within `cargo-flash` with the `--gdb` flag.

+## VScode

+We are implementing [Microsoft DAP](https://code.visualstudio.com/blogs/2018/08/07/debug-adapter-protocol-website) to provide full probe-rs integration into modern debuggers such as the built in one of VSCode.

 ## Usage Examples
 ### Halting the attached chip